MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/switch-to-monthly-enterprise-channel.md

 So, in most cases you want to deploy the Microsoft 365 Apps Updates for both channels to a collection holding the targeted devices:
 - Devices which have not yet received the instructions to switch channels can apply the regular Semi-Annual Enterprise Channel update to stay safe and secure.
 - Devices which already have received the instruction to switch channels, will download and apply the update from the Monthly Enterprise Channel.
+> [!NOTE]
-[NOTE] It is important to note that devices will only download applicable updates.
+> It is important to note that devices will only download applicable updates.
 Devices will not download both updates, but only the required update.
 And the delta calculation applies as well, so devices are not pulling the full update source, but only the content needed to perform the update or channel change.
-A common practice is to have a dynamic collection which catches all devices running Microsoft 365 Apps .
+A common practice is to have a [dynamic collection which catches all devices running Microsoft 365 Apps](/build-dynamic-lean-configuration-manager.md).
 You can then deploy the Microsoft 365 Apps Updates for all channels supported by your organization to this collection and each device will fetch the matching update.
 At the same time devices changing the channel have access to the targeted one.

 (SCREENSHOT)